 In the rural area of Loviisa, just under an hour’s drive from the capital region, you can visit the unique Renaissance castle, brewery, and organic farm at Malmgård Manor.
-Count Henrik Creutz, the 13th generation organic farmer and lord of the manor, guides visitors through the castle, sharing its history and the operations of the organic farm.
+Count Henrik Creutz, the 13th generation lord of the manor and a passionate organic farmer, guides visitors through the castle, sharing its history and the operations of the organic farm.

 “The manor has a long tradition dating back to the 17th century.
 Although the activities have changed over time, key elements have always been manor tourism, organic farming, guided tours, and the production and sale of organic products and beers.
 We are a family business, and the family is actively involved in the operations.
 For us, responsibility also means caring for our employees,” says Henrik.

 Malmgård, which cultivates ancient grains, believes in the allure of organic products, and for good reason.
 Customers always appreciate the abundance of organic products, according to Henrik.